stfc/PSyclone/doc/user_guide/psyir.rst

-extents are known but are kept internally with the array (for example an assumed shape array in Fortran) and in the latter the array has not yet been allocated any memory (for example the declaration of an allocatable array in Fortran) so there are not extents specified.
+extents are known but are kept internally with the array (for example an assumed shape array in Fortran) and in the latter the array has not yet been allocated any memory (for example the declaration of an allocatable array in Fortran) so the extents may have not been defined yet.

 For example: